sandgorgon/z/README.md

         sbt assembly

-	... and you can just copy the files in dist and put it anywhere you want.
-For example for me, I put it in $HOME/z .
+	... and you can just copy the that jar created in the target directory and put it anywhere you want.
+For example for me, I put it in a $HOME/z directory.

 How to use it is documented in the [Z Help Screen](https://github.com/sandgorgon/z/blob/master/bin/help/main.txt).